appycodes.

 • Products where the mobile app needs to share business logic, auth, billing and data with the web app

-• Marketing-only websites that don't need a mobile app at all
+• Marketing-only websites that do not need a mobile app at all

 • Native-only apps that depend on heavy platform-specific UX or AR / VR